Germinating the seeds

 First, soak the seeds in a cup of water for 24 hours.

 Use small pots or cups that have drainage holes.
 Fill with a well-draining soil mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-An alternate mix is 3 parts perlite to 2 parts coir fiber.
+I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.

 Plant 1-2 seeds in each pot, about 1/4 inch (6 mm) deep.
 Add water until the soil is evenly moist (but not saturated).